 Rule 1902.
-Committee of the Whole: Normal Procedure.
-Bills and resolutions shall be considered in the Committee of the Whole as follows: If the standing committee has recommended that the bill or resolution be amended, the standing committee report shall first be considered, and if it is adopted, the bill as amended by the committee report shall be considered section by section, and as each section is considered, and amendments from the floor are in order-to-that section.
-If the committee report is not adopted, or if the committee has recommended no amendments, the bill, without committee amendments, shall be considered section by section, and as each section is considered, and amendments from the floor are in order to that section.
-After a section has been once considered, no amendment thereto shall be in order until the whole bill shall have been considered section by section.
-After the original bill, together with standing committee amendments if any, has been considered section by section, the chairperson shall announce, "Amendments to the bill generally are in order," and amendments not before offered may be made to any part of the bill., a motion that when the committee arises it report a bill favorably, or report a bill favorably as amended, shall not be in order until all other motions have been disposed of, and such a motion shall not be offered as a substitute motion.
+Committee of the Whole; Normal Procedure.
+Bills and resolutions shall be considered in the Committee of the Whole as follows: If the standing committee has recommended that the bill or resolution be amended, the standing committee report shall first be considered, and if it is adopted, the bill as amended by the committee report shall be considered and amendments from the floor are in order.
+If the committee report is not adopted, or if the committee has recommended no amendments, the bill, without committee amendments, shall be considered and amendments from the floor are in order.
+After the original bill, together with standing committee amendments if any, has been considered, a motion that when the committee arises it report a bill favorably, or report a bill favorably as amended, shall not be in order until all other motions have been disposed of, and such a motion shall not be offered as a substitute motion.
 A motion to strike the enacting clause is in order at any stage until the final vote is announced.
 The motion to strike the enacting clause may be debated upon the merit of the proposition, and shall not be subject to amendment or substitution.
 A roll call vote shall be taken upon a motion to strike the enacting clause.